PacketFabric/terraform-provider-packetfabric/examples/use-cases/backbone_virtual_circuit/README.md

 # Use Case:

-This use case shows an example on how to use the PacketFabric Terraform provider to automate the creation of 2 ports in PacketFabric, a Backbone Virtual Circuit between the 2 ports and the outbound Cross connect for those 2 ports.
+This use case shows an example on how to use the PacketFabric Terraform provider to automate the creation of 2 ports in PacketFabric (including the cross-connect), a Backbone Virtual Circuit between the 2 ports and the outbound Cross connect for those 2 ports.

 ## Useful links